mtsl8/wide-current/doc/drives.md

 ### determining boot mode

-Usually if the computer is booting in UEFI mode, the boot options listed will be labeled as such.
+Usually if the computer is booting in UEFI mode, the boot options listed should be labeled as such.

 If you are still unsure, boot into the host, login, and run:
 ```